Cedar Apple Rust

 - Remove galls from infected junipers.
 In some cases, juniper plants should be removed entirely.

-- If cedar apple rust is a continuing problem, organic disease-fighting fungicides can be applied weekly starting with bud break on apples and crabapples.
+- If this fungal problem continues, organic disease-fighting fungicides can be applied weekly starting with bud break on apples and crabapples.

 - Contact your local Agricultural Extension office for other possible solutions in your area.